jyaacoub/auto-Blinds/README.md

   that came with the lights.

 ### Software/ Capabilites:
-I have set up two modes for the blinds which is toggles using the IR remote.
+I have set up two modes for the blinds which is toggled using the IR remote.
   1. *Automatic*: This mode is controlled entirely by the intensity of the light coming through the windows.
-It will close the blinds if the light is too intense and if it is dark out.
-Consequently it also opens by itself in the morning and when it is dawn when the light isn't as intense.
-The light intensity is calculated over 10 seconds to get an accurate measurement, and the blinds will only move if the threshold is met more than a certain amount of times (this is to pervent it from opening and closing every second because of a couple clouds).
+It will close the blinds if the light is too intense or if it is dark out.
+Consequently it also opens up in the morning or when it is dawn when the light intensity has reduced.
+The light intensity is calculated over a 10 second interval to get an average for a more accurate measurement, and the blinds will only move if the threshold is met more than a certain amount of times (this is to pervent it from opening and closing every second on a cloudy day where the light intesity can vary drastically).
-  2. *Manual*: This mode is controled by the IR remote with the following 4 options: tilt up, tilt down, close blinds (tilt all the way up), and open blinds.
+  2. *Manual*: This mode is controlled by the IR remote with the following 4 options: tilt up, tilt down, close blinds (tilt all the way up), and open blinds.

-The IR remote sends signals to the arduino through an interrupt, this suspends the current execution and updates that program counter to be the start of a interrupt service routine which alters some flags depending on the IR signal sent.
+The IR reciver causes an interrupt whenever it detects a signal, this suspends the current execution and updates that program counter to be the start of a interrupt service routine which alters some flags depending on the IR signal sent.
+These flags are used to determine what action to perform.